Outlook to the 2012 season - doing the first repairs 2012

 A problem with the 67 Eldorados carburetor

 The right headlight door actuator also suddenly no longer works correctly.
 All hoses are new and it worked perfectly until recently.
 I can now only make it close if I jiggle on the actuator.
 Is there any way to rebuild them?
 A source for new or rebuilt ones?
 I have heard that the ones from the 1969 Camaro is very similar and only needs some minor modifications to work on the Eldorado as well.
 So I went ahead and ordered one.
 But the worst thing was that the freshly rebuilt carburetor made strange ticking noises and sounded like a tractor while accelerating.
 It worked well though, but the sound was unbearable.
 Could it be a defective gasket?
 It was also idling quite badly.
 Acceleration was superb though, its much more powerful than before, but still something was wrong...
 The ignition also was completely rebuilt.
 So I played around with the ignition first, but the ticking sound did not go away, no matter in which direction I changed the timing...
 Almost sounded like an exhaust leak, but there seemed to be none...
-I´ve uploaded a soundfile of the carburetor while idling. http://www.speedometerfilm.com/carb.wav It was recorded with my phone, so the sound-quality is not the best, but it should give you an idea.
-The phone was about 20cm away from the carburetor while recording.
 It was LOUD!
 Before I had the carb and ignition rebuilt, it was extremely quiet and idling smoothly but had misses while accelerating.

 I got some very valuable tips from fellow Cadillac aficionados and the previous owner of this Eldorado even called me from the USA to give me some tips to solve this issue, and he was spot on with his diagnosis...